-It can be hard to tell because your child may need less help than they did when they were younger, but so of course do the non-disabled children of the same age that they are being assessed against.
+It can be hard to tell because your child may need less help than they did when they were younger, but so do the non-disabled children of the same age that they are being assessed against.
 Because you are used to it, you may be underestimating the amount of extra care the child needs.
 If you are in this position, it is particularly useful to get advice (and not from the DWP!)
+See

-See How to find an adviser on page 6.
+How to find an adviser below.